 What is cadmium plating?

-Cadmium plating is a metallic silver coating that provides excellent corrosion resistance and could be deposited on various materials including steel, copper, iron, brass and aluminum.
-This is why it was often used in the aerospace industry.
+Cadmium plating is a metallic silver coating that provides excellent corrosion resistance and could be deposited on various materials including steel, copper, iron, brass, and aluminum.

 Why is cadmium plating banned?

-Worldwide, cadmium plating has been removed from almost all commercial uses.
+Under the European REACH statute, cadmium plating is banned except for certain uses.
+And worldwide cadmium plating has been removed from almost all commercial uses.
 The only remaining uses are aircraft and military applications, however it’s expected these will be phased out too.

-This is why cadmium alternatives, like Zinc-Nickel are used for many cases instead.
+This is why cadmium alternatives, like Zinc-Nickel, are used for many cases instead.

-For the aircraft industry, Zinc-Nickel LHE and Tin-Zinc are less toxic alternatives to cadmium that can be used to repair damaged cadmium, zinc-nickel, tin-zinc, and damaged IVD aluminum on high strength steels.
+For the aerospace industry, Zinc-Nickel LHE and Tin-Zinc are less toxic alternatives to cadmium that can be used to repair damaged cadmium, zinc-nickel, tin-zinc, and damaged IVD aluminum on high strength steels.
 Both deposits provide excellent corrosion protection and are LHE, and do not require a post-plating, hydrogen embrittlement relief bake.